 4. Exploitation – After a successful attack, the attacker gains access to the target's network

-5. Installation – The attacker imports more tools to further the exploitation process towards high-value targets
+5. Installation – The attacker imports more tools to further the exploitation process toward high-value targets

 6. Command and Control (C2) – The attacker switches to goal-oriented exploitation inside the target network using remote access